TyeCampbell/react-colorboxes/README.md

 # react-colorboxes
-An exercise to reenforce understanding props, defaultProps, state, and simple click events in React.
+An exercise to reenforce understanding React props, defaultProps, state, and simple click events in React.